 • Do your own marketing first.
 Post on social media, email friends and family, and join relevant online communities before spending money on ads.
 Paid advertising works better once you know which products sell.

 • Skip the custom domain at first.
 Your free myshopify.com URL works fine for testing.
-Buy a custom domain ($14/year through Shopify) once you are ready to look more professional.
+Buy a custom domain (about $14/year through Shopify) once you are ready to look more professional.

 Developers, freelancers, and agencies can use Shopify completely free through the Shopify Partner Program.
 When you join, you get access to unlimited development stores where you can build, test, and experiment with no time limit and no charges.